 Congratulations!
-Investors are showering you with money despite the fact you actually make something people can touch.
-To be successful you need to focus on your technology and IP, and of course time-to-market is everything.
+Investors are showering you with money despite the fact you actually haven’t made something people can touch.
+To be successful, you need to focus on your technology and IP and, of course, time-to-market is everything.
 How do you make best use of the “runway” your investors have given you?

 In summary, leveraging factory equipment design experts like Owens Design has helped many OEM startups cross over the Valley of Death, reaching success.
 Our experience shows us time and time again that with our focus in design, build and integration of their platforms, we allow our start-up customers to retain small, high value teams that focus relentlessly on their core IP, delivering tremendous value to their customers.
 They pay us for what they need, when they need it; and expend their energies on what makes them special.
 Having an expert by your side at this stage is a huge competitive advantage.

-Take a listen to a startup company SVXR (link) share how they successfully outsourced their product development.
+Watch this video to learn how a startup company shared how they successfully outsourced their product development.